Jump to the newest site update!

 What had awaited was exact, as if shifted in time back to the gate when his eyes had first met that spiralling vortex of malice and corruption– a concentrated compaction of hundreds upon thousands of fearful moments, all ripped from the beings of The Saphet.
 With that gaze those moments were forced upon him, through the eyes of even the largest of mammals as they faced their match looking in the same vortex.
 One of human youth at the dead of night looking out, certain of a face looking back.
 Another of blue, so deep and vast such as, distant forms creeping below was enough to strike the heart.
 As almost a hundred moments had passed with time unchanged J’adi had finally interrupted his view.
 Lucky so, as such a brief a stint of misery incurred had already returned twice over with the power of fear gained.
 An intense fatigue swept over Godfrid, feeling his regret and shame in failing his duty to be wise and strong.
 Surely he felt, he was not fit to be the gatekeeper.
 J’adi stroked his forehead gently with her thumb and she lowered herself to meet his sight.
 “No man is infallible Godfrid.
 Your humble thoughts are proof of strength in match of your humility.”
 Godfrid had missed his wife J’adi’s tender kindness terribly.
 The fraction of power from Lamin bestowed upon her to heal and comfort.
 That which fills his heart with warmth and nostalgia and revitalises down to the very core of his bones.
 The deep wrinkles of his face begin to shallow and the marks of age on his skin sink away to a day hundreds of years prior, such is the power of Lamin.
 With no words spoken he had thanked her in accepting her gift, or else such effects on him would never have occurred.
 J’adi’s image is not of eternal youth, lest bare no grace or wisdom, but instead of eternal maturity such is to represent with learn-ed respect and most pure impartiality. ...

 ...
-“We have arrived” Pitel exclaimed, with but less than half of his body remaining.
-Nearing into view the planet Locas that houses the archway to Kiya which will finally banish the four betrayers of godhood forever.
-Pitel was grumbling a heavy, stubborn cough as he sped up towards the lands path.
-The one who absorbs was focusing all unto Pitel, piercing and exploiting to strain the chains that bind them.
+“We have arrived” Locas exclaimed, with but less than half of his body remaining.
+Nearing into view the planet Kiya that houses the it's archway to eternal imprisonment which will finally banish the four betrayers of godhood forever.
+Locas was grumbling a heavy, stubborn cough as he sped up towards the lands path.
+The one who absorbs was focusing all unto Locas, piercing and exploiting to strain the chains that bind them.
 To witness the sheer power at play however miniscule, would show a growing warp, levitating pieces of matter forming around the one.
-Of the glottis and of the trachea, both clot with blood strangling Pitel into moribund.
-Pitel whimpers into the minds of the others “Quickly…you must…” The archway is but less than 10 meters away as the shine of the chains dim and of what is behind them comes slowly into view.
-The giants work up pace with huge, lumbering strides whilst J’adi makes all attempts to heal and prolong Pitel's life long enough so that the task be completed. ...
+Of the glottis and of the trachea, both clot with blood strangling Locas into moribund.
+Locas whimpers into the minds of the others “Quickly…you must…” The archway is but less than 10 meters away as the shine of the chains dim and of what is behind them comes slowly into view.
+The giants work up pace with huge, lumbering strides whilst J’adi makes all attempts to heal and prolong Locas's life long enough so that the task be completed. ...

 TBA